digitaltrails/procno/README.md

    CPU it is consuming.
  * If a dot briefly enlarges or decreases in size, the process's resident set size has gone up or down.
  * Each process dot is augmented with a dashed-ring that indicates the processes resident set size as proportion of RAM.
- * If text is entered in the search field (for example nmb), any process with matching text is circled in red (this happens dynamically, so new matching processes will be circled when they start).
+ * If text is entered in the search field (for example nmb), any process with matching text is circled (this happens dynamically, so new matching processes will be circled when they start).
 Text search becomes incremental once more than three characters have been entered.
  * Hovering over a dot brings up a tooltip containing process details.